 I recommend sitting at an outdoor table at Cafe Rivoire.
-Order one of their famous hot chocolates (it’s thick and chocolatey) or espresso, admire the copy of David from a small distance and watch the world go by.
+Order one of their famous hot chocolates (it’s thick and chocolatey) or espresso, admire the copy of David from a slight distance, and watch the world go by.

-Right behind the copy of Michelangelo’s David is Palazzo Vecchio.
-The literal translation is Old Palace as it was named so after the Medici duke moved to Pitti Palace.
+Palazzo Vecchio is located behind the copy of Michelangelo’s David, once called the Palazzo Ducale.
+Today the literal translation is Old Palace, named after Duke Cosimo I de Medici permanently moved to Pitti Palace.

-Palazzo Vecchio is now the town hall of Florence, Italy.
-For over seven centuries is has been the symbol of civic power.
+Palazzo Vecchio is the town hall of Florence, Italy.
+For over seven centuries, it has been the symbol of civic power.

-If you’re a fan of Dan Brown’s books and movies, this museum was featured in Inferno.
+If you’re a fan of Dan Brown’s books and movies, this museum was featured in Inferno, including the secret passages.

-The Uffizi is the art museum in Florence that is not to be missed.
+The Uffizi is the art museum in Florence that is not to be missed, especially if you are an art lover.
 This renowned gallery is located next to Piazza della Signoria.
 The museum architecture and grandeur of the Uffizi are worth the visit alone.
 It mostly exhibits collections from the Renaissance era.

-The first time we visited the Uffizi, we enjoyed everything but we were slightly lost.
-While we do appreciate art, but we aren’t aficionados.
-There is a ton of collections to cover and you could literally spend the entire day here.
+We enjoyed everything the first time we visited the Uffizi but were slightly lost.
+While we appreciate art, we can easily get overwhelmed by it.
+There are many collections to cover, and you could spend the entire day here.

 - Highly recommend booking tickets with the Uffizi in advance with a timed reservation.
-If not you will spend hours in line just to get in.
-[Book Tickets Here]
+If not, you will spend hours in line trying to get in.
+[Book Directly Tickets Here]

-- If hiring guide sounds like a good idea to you, whoever you decide to book with should book the tickets for you.
-You will be able to skip any long lines.
+- If hiring a guide sounds like a good idea, whoever you book with will likely include the entrance tickets.

 The Corridoio Vasariano is the infamous enclosed passageway that connects Ponte Vecchio and the Uffizi with Pitti Palace.
 It currently houses works of art.

 We have yet to experience this.
-Prior to 2016, you had to get special permission.
+Before 2016, you had to get special permission.
 Then it was closed down to the public for safety reasons.

 A food tour is a great introduction to any city.
 Book a food tour at the very beginning of your stay.
 It will set your vacation on the right foot.

-The tour is walkable and with a local guide, so you’ll right away get the lay of the land.
-You’ll also taste some of the greatest foods the city has to offer while learning the history behind them.
-You’ll also leave absolutely full from all the delicious eats.
+These tours are walkable, with a local guide, so you’ll get the lay of the land immediately.
+You’ll also taste some of the city’s greatest foods while learning their history.
+You’ll also leave full from all the delicious eats.

 One of the things to do in Florence is to see where the locals do their shopping.
 It’s always great to stop in the small supermarkets when you see them on your explorations, but the Mercato Centrale is the central market of the city of Florence.

-The second floor of the Mercato is their newest expansion of the San Lorenzo Market.
-It is filled with delicious food stalls, coffee bars, and specialty stores that are open until late at night.
-It’s a great spot for a budget meal.
+The second floor of the Mercato is an expansion of the market.
+It is filled with delicious food stalls, coffee bars, and specialty stores open until late at night.
+It’s a great spot for a quick meal.

-If you take a food tour, it’s highly likely they will bring you to the Mercato Centrale for some tasty eats.
+If you take a food tour, they will likely bring you to the Mercato Centrale for some tasty eats.

 Did you know Ponte Vecchio means “old bridge” in Italian?
 It is the oldest bridge in Florence.
 It is also the most photographed bridge in Florence.